-In consultation with the school's legal counsel, the Head of School or designee will promptly investigate all reports of bullying or retaliation by any CLCS staff member.
+In consultation with the school's legal counsel, the Principal or designee will promptly investigate all reports of bullying or retaliation by any CLCS staff member.

-During the investigation the Head of School or designee will, among other things, interview students, staff, witnesses, parents or guardians, and others as necessary.
-The Head of School or designee (or whoever is conducting the investigation) will remind the alleged student aggressor, target, and witnesses of the importance of the investigation, their obligation to be truthful and that retaliation against someone who reports bullying or provides information during a bullying investigation is strictly prohibited and will result in disciplinary action.
+During the investigation the Principal or designee will, among other things, interview students, staff, witnesses, parents or guardians, and others as necessary.
+The Principal or designee (or whoever is conducting the investigation) will remind the alleged student aggressor, target, and witnesses of the importance of the investigation, their obligation to be truthful and that retaliation against someone who reports bullying or provides information during a bullying investigation is strictly prohibited and will result in disciplinary action.